-This article will only focus on the main lodges and bush lodges within the Kruger National Park.
-For more info about the private lodges, click here
+This article will only focus on the main and bush lodges within the Kruger National Park.

 First, we need to explain that even though the camps are inside the park, they are fenced in and have a central access gate.
 This means that wildlife cannot enter the camps’ gates, although small antelope sometimes roam free inside the camps.

 Skukuza is the largest and busiest camp.
-However, it remains our favourite because it is located right next to the Sabie River.
+However, it remains our favourite because it is located near the Sabie River.

 The best early morning game drive is on the H1-2 from Skukuza to Tshokwane.
 This is about a 45km route to the Tshokwane picnic spot.
 Tshokwane is famous for its large sausage tree, surrounded by a thatched roof with a seating area.